Noam Weinstein

-Biography
+Early Years

 Noam Weinstein grew up in Cambridge, Massachusetts and began playing guitar as a child and performing at local clubs during high school.
 In 1999 he moved to New York City and joined the Greenwich Village songwriting community led by Jack Hardy.
 From 2001-2014 he released seven albums (six studio projects and one recorded live at The Living Room); an eighth, the compilation Sixteen Skies, was distributed in Europe.

 Recent Work

+On April 15th, 2026, Noam released Male Model, containing "twelve pieces by and about the perfect man."
+(Its cover shows an in-progress marionette of Noam.)
+The album features Carla Azar, Griffin Goldsmith, Mike Viola, Rose Polenzani, Sam Sadigursky and many others.

+Produced by Noam, and co-produced by Mike Viola, it was recorded and mixed by Tyler Chester at Bell Choir studios in Los Angeles, and mastered by Jeff Lipton in Boston.

-On September 16th, 2024, Noam announced the release of Iris Iris, a suite of "thirteen new songs about seeing double visions and thinking double thoughts."
-Contributors to the album include Tyler Wood (who also recorded and mixed it), Dan Rieser, Ross Gallagher, Jess Tardy, Anita Suhanin, Rose Polenzani, Alec Spiegelman, Rubin Kodehli, Sonny Barbato, and Trey Pollard.
-It was recorded at The Woods, mixed at Sauce Farm, and mastered by Joe Lambert.
+Male Model is the follow up to 2024's Iris Iris, a suite of songs about "seeing double visions and thinking double thoughts."
+Contributors included Tyler Wood (who also recorded and mixed it), Dan Rieser, Ross Gallagher, Jess Tardy, Alec Spiegelman, Anita Suhanin and more.
 The track "Present and Accounted For" was awarded first prize in the Rock category of the 2024 USA Songwriting Contest.

-Prior to that, 2022's Undivorceable was a collection about "the bonds that can't be broken, whether between a husband and his former wife, a father and his children or a citizen and his skin color."
+2022's Undivorceable was a collection about "the bonds that can't be broken, whether between a husband and his former wife, a father and his children or a citizen and his skin color."
 It was produced by Mike Viola, recorded by Pierre de Reeder and mastered by Eric Boulanger.The Daily Vault called it "a captivating listen, both devastatingly honest and immensely tuneful."